nativedigsol/necl/README.md

 }
 ```

-As you can see, NML can be used in many ways, with better readability and usage.
+As you can see, NECL can be used in many ways, with better readability and usage.

-NML also supports expressions:
+NECL also supports expressions:

 ```
 // String interpolations